Trump eases Qatar critique, offers to mediate Gulf spat

 "We don't see that he's pointing fingers at Qatar," Al Thani said.
 "Our relationship with the U.S. speaks for itself."

-Countries across the globe re increasingly faced with the same conundrum: How much credence to give to the president's Twitter musings when they deviate sharply from U.S. policy?
+Countries across the globe are increasingly faced with the same conundrum: How much credence to give to the president's Twitter musings when they deviate sharply from U.S. policy?

 Emirati officials said they perceived Trump's tweets as a sign Qatar shouldn't count on America taking its side despite U.S. having some 10,000 troops based in the country's al-Udeid Air Base.